In the sports facility industry, last-minute cancellations and no-shows are four letter words.

 I’m sure you’re very familiar with the frustration of having an rental or lesson scheduled, only for a client to call in and cancel an hour before it’s supposed to start.

 This goes beyond a minor annoyance; it really hurts your business.
-I did a little study using one of my sports facility clients, and found that they lost 13 percent of their revenue due to last-minute cancellations and no-shows.
+I did a little study using one of my sports facility clients.
+From it, I found that they lost 13 percent of their revenue due to last-minute cancellations and no-shows.

-That’s an alarming number, but those losses can be stopped with two simple tools: required upfront payments and a firm refund policy.
+That’s an alarming number.
+However, those losses can be stopped with two simple tools: required upfront payments and a firm refund policy.

 You need to collect full payment, or at least a significant deposit, at the time your client books a lesson or rental.

-When clients pay upfront, the odds already increase that they’ll keep their appointment, because they’ve proven that they’re dedicated to coming.
+When clients pay upfront, the odds already increase that they’ll keep their appointment.
+They’ve proven that they’re dedicated to coming.